Do you have to soak dried beans before using them? No! Enjoy the texture and flavor without the time commitment using a no-soak method.

 I tend to be a slacker when it comes to planning meals ahead of time.
 I typically open the fridge or the pantry and I whip up dinner based on what’s inside.
 This habit is probably also why nine times out of ten I use canned beans.
 I know … the horror.
 Not only are canned beans usually a tad too soft but there are also the whole toxic chemicals leaching from the can issue.
 (My canned beans of choice are BPA-free Eden Organic Beans.)

 I know dried beans are better.
 No doubt.
 It’s just that my lack of planning doesn’t work out so well for using dried beans.
 All that soaking time means I’d need to figure out dinner at least 24 hours ahead of time.
 Even on a weekend, that’s just not me.

 Every so often I get delusions of grandeur.
 Yes, I will plan ahead.
 Yes, I will use dried beans.
 So, this year one of the vendors at the local farmer’s market was selling dried beans and you know I bought a big bag.
 Plus, this year in the garden I grew some Jacob’s Cattle Beans which dried beautifully.

-It worked out so well I decided to make a quick tip.
-Here’s how to do it.
+It worked out so well that I decided to make a “quick tips” post.
+Here’s how to do it in 4 easy steps.

-After 75 minutes you’ll have a pot of delicious al dente beans to use in a variety of dishes.
-I used them all for a big pot of vegetarian chili.
+- And then, finally, after 75 minutes you’ll have a pot of delicious al dente beans to use in a variety of dishes.
+(I used them all for a big pot of vegetarian chili.)

-I still may revert back to my canned bean ways on weeknights, but this no soak method worked out really well.
+To be honest, I still may revert back to my canned bean ways on weeknights, but this no-soak method worked out really well.
 The beans really were perfectly cooked.
-Even though it did take a little more planning than usual, I definitely see myself using this no soak method again.
+And, even though it did take a little more planning than usual, I definitely see myself using this no-soak method again.